openstack/openstack-manuals/doc/networking-guide/source/adv-config-sriov.rst

       63

-   If the interface is down, make sure it is set to ``up`` before launching a guest, else the instance will fail to spawn:
+   If the interface is down, make sure it is set to ``up`` before launching a guest, otherwise the instance will fail to spawn:

    .. code-block:: console